-Electrical Engineering
+Electrical and Electronic Engineering

 Ag.
 Head of Department

-Electrical Engineering
+Electrical and Electronic Engineering

-The Department of Electrical Engineering, Rivers State University, Port Harcourt, was one of the Departments that were in the School of Engineering of the former College of Science and Technology, Port Harcourt established in 1970.
+The Department of Electrical and Electronic Engineering, Rivers State University, Port Harcourt, was one of the Departments that were in the School of Engineering of the former College of Science and Technology, Port Harcourt established in 1970.

 The Department initially handled courses leading to the University Diploma and Higher National Diploma qualifications.